Top 7 Fly Fishing rivers of SLOVENIA – Book your stay in BLED town and GO on numerous Flyfishing rivers and destinations!

-Fly fishing areas and Fishing associations on the Sava Bohinjka river (Press the sector and read the details)
+Fly fishing areas and Fishing associations on the Sava Bohinjka river with town Bled as a starting point of your fishing day.
+(Press the sector and read the details)

 Fantastic look of this small, crystal clear Alpine river is not at all what she has to offer!
 It is also a home of a beautiful brown trout!
 Those jewelling looking trout does not grow large in size like on other rivers, but it grows awesomely in being beautiful!
 Large red or orange-red dots all over the body, dark brown to light gold skin colour, makes them a real “parrots of the amazon”!
 River is super cold even in the summer time and warm underwear is highly recommended when going to fly fish there.
 The overall river length of some 10km, ends in a spectacular tourist attraction called the Vintgar gorge!
 Entering to the breath taking rocks of the gorge is allowed, but fly fishing in it is not.
 Fishing needs to end at the parking place in front of the gorge`s entering spot.
 Radovna river is a great place for the seekers of light fly rod terrain, tenkara style of fly fishing and for all those who want to escape and hide-out in the pure, unspoiled nature with their fly rods in hand.
 The terrain of the Radovna river is NOT an easy one to roam at.
 Hiring a good local fly fishing guide is a wise thing to do.
 At least for the first time visit.
 Do understand us, that not all of the Radovna`s secrets will ever be revealed on the Wide Web.. we want to make damn sure to talk a bit with the fly fisherman before sending some butchers or all-over wading persons or any other heavy-weight categorise type of fly fisherman to this fragile and virgin habitat.
 Welcome to visit us if you are the right type of person to fish this river.
 Along with the fly fishing permit you will get also the right advise from the professionals!